-The following application materials must be submitted to the Office of Graduate Studies and Continuing Education by July 1 for September admission and November 1 for January admission.
-Application materials submitted for the Independent Research Fellows cohort are also due March 15 for September admission:
+The following application materials must be submitted to the Office of Graduate and Professional Studies by July 1 for September admission and November 1 for January admission.

-- 1. Completed online application

-- 2. Personal statement

-- 3. Official undergraduate and graduate transcripts from all accredited institutions of higher education attended, including proof of an approved master's degree with a GPA of 3.3 or higher.
-For degrees earned at institutions outside of the U.S., documentation of degree equivalencies must be submitted by an agency recognized to provide this service.

-- 4. Two letters of recommendation, preferably from faculty who have taught the applicant, which address the applicant's ability to succeed in doctoral studies; recommenders must include professional title and contact information.

-- 5. Fifteen-page paper completed for a master's degree course

-- 6. Timed online writing sample

-- 7. Current résumé
+- 1. Completed online application. - 2.
+Personal statement Please include the following: - a.
+Your background, interests, accomplishments as they relate to doctoral study. - b.
+Tell us about your research expectations and relate them to your professional goals after you have earned your degree. - c.
+Address why you think Salve is a good fit for you. - 3.
+Official undergraduate and graduate transcripts from all accredited institutions of higher education attended, including proof of an approved master's degree with a GPA of 3.3 or higher.
+For degrees earned at institutions outside of the U.S., documentation of degree equivalencies must be submitted by an agency recognized to provide this service. - 4.
+Two letters of recommendation, preferably from faculty who have taught the applicant, which address the applicant's ability to succeed in doctoral studies.
+If academic letters are not possible, professional recommendations from former or current work supervisors are acceptable.
+Recommenders must include professional title and contact information. - 5.
+Fifteen-page paper completed for a master's degree course or equivalent work. - 6.
+Timed online writing sample - 7.
+Current résumé or CV. - 8.
+Complete an interview with the program director.